joshuadanpeterson/typewriter.nvim/README.md

 - Keeps the cursor centered on the screen while you type or navigate.
 - Simple commands to enable, disable, and toggle the typewriter mode.
 - Integrates with ZenMode and True Zen for a seamless distraction-free environment.
+- New `:TWCenter` command to center the view around the current code block or function using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).

 ## Installation

+### Dependencies

+Typewriter requires the following dependencies:

+[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Typewriter uses Tree-sitter to determine the current code block or function for the `:TWCenter` command.

+Make sure to install and configure nvim-treesitter before using Typewriter.

 ### Using [Packer](https://github.com/wbthomason/packer.nvim)

 Add the following to your Packer configuration:

 ```
+use {
+    'nvim-treesitter/nvim-treesitter',
+    run = ':TSUpdate'
+}

 use {
     'joshuadanpeterson/typewriter',
     config = function()